Kiss My Ass, I’m Going Dancing

 and there is righteous ridiculousness in the air

-- Did you know Janet Mills is known for dealing coke? -
+- Did you know that Janet Mills deals coke? -

 and I can kick back with a cold one and listen to libertarians